Yam1x/c2pie/README.md

 ## Prerequisites

 1) Python environment.
 Currently supported Python versions: 3.9 - 3.13
-2) Private key and certificate chain pair.
+2) Private key and certificate chain pair
 3) Key and certificate filepaths exported into the current environment with:
     ```bash
     export C2PIE_KEY_FILEPATH=path/to/your/private/key/file